Jeffreymaniac/Beautiful-XML/README.md

 * White
 * Red
 * Chartreuse
-*
+* RebeccaPurple
+* and almost every HTML color name

-This cannot accept rgb values or any type of hex or color code, it can only accept the colors in word form (ex. red, blue etc.).
+This cannot accept rgb values or any type of hex or color code, it only accepts the colors as their color names (ex. red, blue etc.).
 If you would like more colors for text and background colors, then please contact me.

 ### Fonts:

 The attribute to add a font is `font`.
-This uses Google Fonts, so credits to Google API's.
+This uses Google Fonts for some.

 Attribute values:
 * Roboto
 * Open-Sans
-* Merriweather
 * Cabin
 * Comic-Sans
-* Indie-Flower
 * Monospace

 If you would like more fonts, contact me.